-To help decide what and how to navigate downturn and budget cuts, we spoke to B2B marketing leaders to sieve out tried and tested hacks that you can adopt.
+To help decide what and how to navigate an economic downturn and B2B marketing budget cuts, we spoke to B2B marketing leaders to sieve out tried and tested hacks that you can adopt.

-Last August, ViB hosted a panel discussion titled B2B marketing hacks for more leads in less time, exploring B2B demand generation and marketing tips to boost numbers with tight resources.
+ViB hosted a panel discussion on B2B marketing hacks for more leads in less time, exploring B2B demand generation and marketing tips to boost numbers with tight resources.
 On the panel were Jeremy Sporn, President at Royce Brook Media, and Lisa Hackbarth, Senior Marketing Campaign Manager at Matillion (formerly at ChaosSearch), moderated by Mariah West, VP of Marketing at ViB.